Vegan Tzatziki Sauce Recipe

-Vegan Tzatziki sauce is such a tasty addition to any BBQ, salad or Mediterranean style meal.
+Vegan Tzatziki sauce is such a tasty addition to any BBQ, salad or Mediterranean style meal, especially if you are making our delicious seitan gyros.
 Traditionally it’s made with yoghurt.
 However with so many great vegan yoghurt alternatives on the market nowadays, it’s super easy to veganize!

 There are only a handful of ingredients for this very simple sauce that can be used with a variety of foods, wether it’s a salad or a kebab.

 Vegan Tzatziki Recipe

 I used a plain vegan soya yoghurt for this recipe.
 Like I mentioned there are a tonne on the market.
 Plain yoghurt, is, well, exactly as it says on the carton, so it’s all about adding the flavours with seasoning and ingredients.

 We started by grating the cucumber finely and adding a clove of crushed garlic.
 Followed by the yoghurt, fresh dill and half a lemon squeezed, it is full of flavour.
 It takes a matter of minutes to prepare all you have to do is mix it together.

 As a mum with two kids that love to help in the kitchen, it really is a fool proof recipe they can help and get involved with.
 It doesn’t involve any cooking so they can take all the credit when our friend and family come for a BBQ!

 We love hearing from our readers so make sure to leave a comment if you get around to making this 🙂

 - 1 cup of plain vegan yoghurt

 - 1 handful of fresh dill